-Snake charmers A CRADLE FOR EXTREMISTS Prominent among the many fathers of Islamic extremism are self-serving political leaders.
+Snake charmers A CRADLE FOR EXTREMISTS is tied to progress and military expansion."
+Prominent among the many fathers of Islamic extremism are self-serving political leaders.
 "Whenever you nurture the snake," Platteau warns, "one day the snake will bite you.
-By using Islamist forces, cynical despots created political instability, and the whole debate becomes framed in the language of reliaion.
+By using Islamist forces, cynical despots created political instability, and the whole debate becomes framed in the language of religion.
 When the army takes over, as it did in Egypt, modern secular values are associated with brutal force and oppression."
 Extremist ideologies have been further fueled by humiliating military setbacks, colonial intervention and unflinching Western support for Israel.
 "I'm surprised so many still deny it," Platteau complains.
 "The one-sided meddling of the West has created a civilizational crisis, a sense of continuous defeat that cannot be repaired."
 Platteau says extremism also draws on an obsession with past grandeur.
 These dreams of revived Muslim glory have a specific historical context, believes IAST program director Mohamed Saleh: "In the collective memory of the Middle East, Islam is tied to progress and military expansion.
-This contrasts with Christianity, adopted when the Roman Empire was already in "In the collective memory of the decline."
-Middle East.
-Islam is tied to progress Religion also becomes politicized, says Eric Chaney (Harvard), by a lack of alternatives for dissent: "When I lived in Damascus people and military expansion." said, 'Oh, you should have seen this place 40 years ago.
+This contrasts with "In the collective memory of the Middle East, Islam" Christianity, adopted when the Roman Empire was already in decline."
+Religion also becomes politicized, says Eric Chaney (Harvard), by a lack of alternatives for dissent: "When I lived in Damascus people said, 'Oh, you should have seen this place 40 years ago.
 There were no headscarves, because no one cared about religion.'
 It's said that religion returned as a protest movement.
 It's the only way to coordinate when everything is shut down except for the mosque."